-Sun xVM VirtualBox is a collection of powerful virtual machine tools, targeting desktop computers, enterprise servers and embedded systems.
-With VirtualBox, you can virtualize 32-bit and 64-bit operating systems on machines with Intel and AMD processors, either in software or with hardware virtualization.
-For details, please see chapter 1.4, Supported host operating systems, page 14.
+Sun xVM VirtualBox is a collection of powerful virtual machine tools, targeting desk-top computers, enterprise servers and embedded systems.
+With VirtualBox, you can virtualize 32-bit and 64-bit operating systems on machines with Intel and AMD processors, either by using hardware virtualization features provided by these processors or even entirely in software, at your option.

-You can find a brief feature overview in chapter 1.3, Features overview, page 12; see chapter 12, Change log, page 141 for a detailed list of version changes.
+You can find a brief feature overview in chapter 1.3, Features overview, page 12; see chapter 12, Change log, page 149 for a detailed list of version changes.